(Updated in August 2026)

 And sometimes even getting a feel for what it was actually like...to an extent.

-A friend of mine who happens to work at Greenfield Village mentioned recently that when he enters this room he feels like he's in one of the Village's historic homes, only here he can touch or even sit upon the furniture whereas at the Village it's a hands-off policy.
+A friend of mine who happened to work at Greenfield Village mentioned recently that when he enters this room he feels like he's in one of the Village's historic homes, only here he can touch or even sit upon the furniture whereas at the Village it's a hands-off policy.

 Please understand, I am not bragging about all of my antiques, and I hope it doesn't come off that way.
 But because I use to ache - literally ache - whenever I would return home to my ultra-modern house after visiting a historic village or museum, I decided to take action on what many only talk about, which is how I got the parlor you see in the photos.
 And it's literally taken me years - my entire life, in fact - to 'build' this place of contentment.
 We're not wealthy by any means - the antiques we own were bought over the course of 30 years at rock-bottom prices, usually at tax-refund time.